 More info will follow once we have everything confirmed!

-This year’s Student CTF will take place at the Monasterium on …
+This year’s Student CTF will take place at the conference venue on Sunday October 6th 2019.

 The student CTF this year will pitch students in small groups against each other trying to solve security challenges.